raunak-choudhary/slackops-ai-ticket-orchestrator/README.md

 # SlackOps: AI Ticket Orchestrator

 **SlackOps: AI Ticket Orchestrator** is a Slack-first automation platform that transforms natural-language requests into structured AI-driven decisions and executes them reliably against ticketing systems.
-The system routes chat input through an AI reasoning layer, validates and performs ticket operations via standardized interfaces, and responds back in Slack—demonstrating production-grade orchestration, testing, observability, and infrastructure practices.
+The system routes chat input through an AI reasoning layer, validates and performs ticket operations via standardized interfaces, and responds back in Slack, demonstrating production-grade orchestration, testing, observability, and infrastructure practices.
 This project was built following the engineering guidelines of the **Open Source and Professional Software Development (OSPSD)** course, with a strong emphasis on modular design, correctness, and operational readiness.

 ---